 I’ve personally used World Nomads travel insurance as my provider, although Safetywing is the most popular with our readers today.
 Back when I got travel insurance, Safetywing wasn’t a thing, and I read all the World Nomads travel insurance reviews I could get my eyes on.

 When I made a claim on a non-health related issue they were quick –much quicker than I’d expected, and without too many hoops to jump through.

 It wasn’t a nightmare, as I had the means to print, sign, scan, and email my claim information at a local tattoo shop in Ao Nang, Krabi, Thailand at that time.

 The TrustPilot reviews say something else.
 There’s a lot of possible reasons for that and I will stand aside and let you be the judge.
 I love TrustPilot, I just don’t trust every user who’s ever written a review on it.

-In either case, I think both nomad insurance companies deliver potent value for the cost of their coverage and will continue to grow and improve.
+In either case, I think either travel insurance for digital nomads deliver potent value for the cost of their coverage and will continue to grow and improve.

 Buy Expat Insurance & Have Emergency Money

-At the end of the day, take it from me –you don’t want to make the leap into digital nomadism without proper expat insurance and emergency money.
+At the end of the day, you don’t want to make the leap into digital nomadism without proper expat insurance and emergency money.
 We’re all fragile, we all have others who rely on and love us, and our meat sacks –as impressive as they may be– are fallible.